-One of Forman’s overarching interests is using our understanding of self-regulation to devise and evaluate innovative behavioral and technological approaches for health behavior change.
+One of Dr. Forman’s overarching interests is using our understanding of self-regulation to devise and evaluate innovative behavioral and technological approaches for health behavior change.
 For instance, most people find it difficult to initiate and sustain lifestyle modification involving dietary and physical activity improvements.
 These changes run counter to biological and environmental forces, and thus require specific self-regulatory capacities including the ability to tolerate discomfort, give up pleasure, cultivate and make salient longer-range motivating factors and accurately perceive internal states.
-As such, one line of Forman’s work involves developing and evaluating acceptance and mindfulness-based behavioral treatments that teach these strategies.
+As such, one line of Dr. Forman’s work involves developing and evaluating acceptance and mindfulness-based behavioral treatments that teach these strategies.
 A current project, Activate, is an NIH R01-funded Multiphasic Optimization Strategy (MOST) trial evaluating the independent and interacting effects of mindfulness and acceptance components of behavioral weight loss.
 This project randomizes participants to 8 different treatment combinations and follows them for 3 years.
 Results will be able to inform theories of self-regulation and behavior intervention.

-Forman’s undergraduate work was conducted at Cornell University and the University of St. Andrews (Scotland).
+Dr. Forman’s undergraduate work was conducted at Cornell University and the University of St. Andrews (Scotland).
 After he achieved his Ph.D. in clinical psychology from the University of Rochester, he completed clinical internships and fellowships at Albert Einstein College of Medicine, Harvard Medical School, the Beck Institute for Cognitive Therapy and Research, and the University of Pennsylvania (under Aaron T. Beck).